tagion/tagion/docs/gov/intro/index.md

 :::

+This also means that the governance structure and process will not be established up-front, by dictate from the founders, but will be co-developed, tested and refined with our stakeholder community.
+Because the word "decentralisation", for us, refers to a network in which no entity can impose it's will and interest on the rest of the users and participants.

+Practically, Tagion does not meet this criterium yet.
+So the governance will evolve in step with the different stages of releasing the network - from the stewardship of its [Decard](https://www.tagion.org/about/) into full decentralisation.

+## Phased decentralisation of Tagion

-At the time of writing (find a timestamps of latest updates on the bottom of all pages), the Tagion network is distributed across several nodes, but they are all on Decard servers and operate in what we call "Mode 1" on the technical side -
-and **pre-release** in terms of governance.
+At the time of writing (find a timestamps of latest updates on the bottom of all pages), the Tagion network is distributed across several nodes, but they are all on Decard's servers and operate in what we call "Mode 1" on the technical side - and **Pre-Release** in terms of governance.

 Once the next technical milestone is achieved and nodes that fall out of synchronisation can catch up with the consensus state of the network automatically, a huge step towards decentralization is achieved.
-Technically, we call that "Mode 2" and you can find more information on these "modes" in the [Tech documentation](https://docs.tagion.org/tech/architecture/network_modes).
+Technically, we call that "Mode 2" (you can find more information on these "modes" in the [Tech documentation](https://docs.tagion.org/tech/architecture/network_modes)).

-In terms of governance, this is where the "release phases" of the network will start.
-The first of these is the
+In terms of governance, this is where the four "release phases" of the network will start.

 ### 1. Closed Release